evilpeno/server-package-updates-to-slack/salt/README.md

 You can quickly apply the state to a minion `salt minion state.apply aptupdateslack`

 If you wanted, you could call this from your top.sls as well and apply via `state.highstate`.

+## Credits
+Debian & SaltStack states by Nick Brooks : @evilpeno on github, beacon & events debugging assisted from Trevor Sharpe : @tsharpe on github